-If you are one of the many people like Chris and myself who are thinking about, or already supplement your income by having more than one job, this post is going to provide you with some key takeaways for making sure your taxes are in check!
+If you are one of the many people like Chris and myself who supplement your income by having more than one job, this post is going to provide you with some key takeaways for making sure you are filing your taxes correctly.

 Working more than one job is tough.
 No, actually it is RIDICULOUSLY HARD.
 It requires a ton of sacrifice and self-motivation to tell yourself to keep going, even when you are dead tired.
 The icing on the cake is when you’re drinking your 4th cup of coffee to keep yourself going and you scroll through your Facebook feed and see those around you are taking time off to relax.
 Not cool!

-However, before you go out and earn a bunch of income from your multiple job sources, you should first realize there are some special tax considerations for those with multiple jobs.
+However, before you go out and earn a bunch of income from your multiple jobs, you should first realize there are some special tips you must follow for filing taxes with multiple jobs.

 Here are 3 things you need to consider if you have multiple jobs.
 Even if you’ve already done your taxes for this year, these may come in handy come tax time next spring.